Sherman5A/usw-interactive-systems-coursework/report/report.md

 and rules were modified.

 In the `main.css`, first the root colours for the entire website are defined in CSS variables.
-This allows easy changes to the site's colour scheme through simple variable changes rather than replacing every colour declaration.
+This allows easy changes to the website's colour scheme through simple variable changes rather than replacing every colour declaration.

 Furthermore, custom fonts used are defined at the root level.
 A single